Harold Walker (Royal Navy officer): Naval career

-Walker joined the Royal Navy as a midshipman in 1908.
-He served in World War I and saw action during the Zeebrugge Raid in 1918.
-He became deputy director of Training and Staff Duties at the Admiralty in 1936, commanding officer of the battlecruiser HMS Hood in 1938 and commanding officer of the battleship HMS Barham in 1939.
-He also served in World War II becoming Commodore at Portsmouth Dockyard in 1940, Director of Personal Services at the Admiralty in 1941 and Commander of the 5th Cruiser Squadron in 1944.
-He convened the second and more thorough inquiry into the sinking of HMS Hood, which came to the same conclusion as the first inquiry although other theories have been mooted.
+Walker joined the Royal Navy in 1903.
+He served in World War I and saw action during the Zeebrugge Raid in 1918, losing an arm.
+He became Deputy Director of Training and Staff Duties at the Admiralty in 1936, commanding officer of the battlecruiser HMS Hood in 1938 and commanding officer of the battleship HMS Barham in 1939.
+He also served in World War II becoming Commodore at Portsmouth Dockyard in 1940 and Director of Personal Services at the Admiralty in 1941.
+He presided over the second and more thorough inquiry into the sinking of HMS Hood, which came to the same conclusion as the first inquiry although other theories have been mooted.

-He went on to be Commander of the 3rd Battle Squadron and Second in Command of the East Indies Fleet in 1944.
-After the War he became Commander of British Naval Forces Germany in 1946 before retiring in 1948.
+In 1944 he became Rear-Admiral Commanding the 5th Cruiser Squadron, then Vice-Admiral Commanding the 3rd Battle Squadron and Second in Command of the East Indies Fleet until 1945.
+After the War he became Commander of British Naval Forces Germany in 1946 before retiring in 1947.